nodejs/next-10/surveys/2023-04/questions.md

     - Node.js core maintainers: Developers working directly on Node.js, individuals participating in Working Groups
     - Organization with investments in Node.js (eg: Enterprises, Gouvernement bodies, Startups, Non-profit, Education, Security)

-- Are you part of a constituency not covered ?
+- Are you part of a group not covered ?
 If yes which one ? (open question)

-- What is your use case of Node.js ? (open question)
+- What is your use cases of Node.js ? (if multiple use case, separate with a comma) (open question)

 ## What Node.js binaries do you use

-- What is your OS for your local development environment ? (single choice - Other should give an input)
+- What is your Operating System for your local development environment ? (single choice - Other should give an input)
 	- Linux
 	- Windows
 	- MacOs
 	- Other?

-- What is your OS in which you are running Node.js in production ?
+- What is your Operating System in which you are running Node.js in production ?
 Do you plan to change that in the near future? (single choice - Other should give an input)
 	- Linux/Unix
 	- Windows
 	- MacOs